Selection Rules for Quasi-Bound States in the Continuum: Background

-While this simple model does not account for all of the possible finite size effects, the derived constraint suggests that optimizing the band flatness will tend to allow for the most compact devices.
+While this simple model does not account for all of the possible finite size effects (e.g., edge effects and a more complex modal structure), the derived constraint suggests that optimizing the band flatness will tend to allow for the most compact devices.
 In particular, the factor to minimize is $F = \left \lvert b\right \rvert/\omega_0$, which serves as a figure of merit when designing a device by computing its band structure.
 Figure~\ref{fig1}(j) maps $F$ as calculated for a variety of diameters and heights (relative to the period) of Silicon pillars sitting on a Silicon Dioxide substrate.
 While the curvature is different along $\Gamma - M'$, or the $k_x$ direction, compared to along $\Gamma - X'$, or the $k_a$ direction, this band is limited by its curvature in the $k_x$ direction; we therefore restrict the calculation of $F$ to the band along the $k_x$ direction.

-We choose a design with the smallest $F$ according to Fig.~\ref{fig1}(j) and scale its geometrical parameters by a factor $\lambda/\lambda_{res}$ such that the operating resonance wavelength is $\lambda = 1.58\mu m$ for a calculated resonance wavelength, $\lambda_{res}$.
-Figure~\ref{fig1}(k) shows reflectance spectra calculated by full-wave simulations of an infinitely periodic device excited by a planewave of either $x$ or $y$ polarization, demonstrating that this coupling only occurs for $y$ polarization.
-Figure~\ref{fig1}(k) also shows a simulated reflectance spectrum of a device calculated by full-wave simulations of finite size ($30 \mu m \times 30 \mu m$) excited by a Gaussian beam with a waist radius of $w_0 = 7 \mu m$.
-The spectral feature remains intact, confirming that the flat band calculated in Fig.~\ref{fig1}(i) allows for compact devices with moderately high $Q \approx 10^3$.
+We choose a design with the smallest $F$ according to Fig.~\ref{fig1}(j) and scale its geometrical parameters by a factor $\lambda/\lambda_{res}$ such that the operating resonant wavelength is $\lambda = 1.58\mu m$ for a calculated resonant wavelength, $\lambda_{res}$.
+Figure~\ref{fig1}(k) shows transmittance spectra calculated by full-wave simulations of an infinitely periodic device excited by a planewave of either $x$ or $y$ polarization, demonstrating that this coupling only occurs for $y$ polarization.
+Figure~\ref{fig1}(k) also shows a transmittance spectrum of a device of finite size ($30 \mu m \times 30 \mu m$) excited by a Gaussian beam with a waist radius of $w_0 = 7 \mu m$ calculated by full-wave simulations.
+The spectral feature remains intact, confirming that the flat band in Fig.~\ref{fig1}(i) determined through the optimization shown in Fig.~\ref{fig1}(j) allows for compact devices with moderately high $Q \approx 10^3$.